 WPB is one of 26 local boards across the province of Ontario, made up of representatives from business, labour, educators, trainers, and community representatives/equity groups.
 WPB serves as a neutral broker of research, disseminator of information, and facilitator of collaborative partnership development.

-WPB is funded by the Ontario Ministry of Training, Colleges and Universities to conduct and distribute local labour market research and engage community stakeholders in the planning process.
+WPB is funded by the Ministry of Labour, Immigration, Training and Skills Development to conduct and distribute local labour market research and engage community stakeholders in the planning process.

 WPB covers Waterloo Region, Wellington County and Dufferin County consisting of the communities of Cambridge, Waterloo, Kitchener, Guelph, Centre Wellington, North Wellington, North Dumfries, Wellesley, Woolwich, Wilmot, Minto, Mapleton, Erin, Guelph/Eramosa, Puslinch, Orangeville, Mono, Melancthon, East Luther, Amaranth and Mulmur and Shelburne.